scholacantorum/public-site/leadership/asst-conductor/index.md

 grade at St. Raymond School; Music and Movement teacher for Ragazzi Boys Chorus;
 and freelance accompanist/coach.

-As Assistant Director, Ms. Reyen assists the Music Director in rehearsal preparation, acts as Schola Cantorum's accompanist for both rehearsals and concerts, and leads two showtune/standards singalong events each year, as well as outreach programs.
+As Assistant Conductor, Ms. Reyen assists the Artistic Director in rehearsal preparation, acts as Schola Cantorum's accompanist for both rehearsals and concerts, and leads showtune/standards singalong events each year, as well as outreach programs.